-Pursuant to the Capital Market Act, Article 403 and Rules of the Zagreb Stock Exchange approved by the Croatian Agency for Supervision of Financial Services, the Management Board states that to its best knowledge the Report of the Status of the Group and the Bank for 2013 represents a true view of operations, risks and financial results as well as financial positions of Privredna banka Zagreb and its subsidiaries.
+Pursuant to the Capital Market Act, Article 403 and Rules of the Zagreb Stock Exchange approved by the Croatian Financial Services Supervisory Agency, the Management Board states that to its best knowledge the Report of the Status of the Group and the Bank for 2014 represents a true view of operations, risks and financial results as well as financial positions of Privredna banka Zagreb dd and its subsidiaries.

-PRIVREDNA BANKA ZAGREB
+PRIVREDNA BANKA ZAGREB DD

-In 2013 Privredna banka Zagreb recorded good business results in the challenging environment.
+In 2014 Privredna banka Zagreb dd recorded good business results in the challenging environment.
 Below we provide an overview of these results together with results achieved by the Bank's subsidiaries.
-The results of the Bank and the Bank's subsidiaries are presented on a standalone basis, before intecompany and consolidation adjustments.
+The results of the Bank and the Bank's subsidiaries are presented on a stand-alone basis, before intercompany and consolidation adjustments.

-PBZ recorded profit before taxes of HRK 783 million, while net profit for the year of HRK 615 million represents a decrease of 27.3 percent compared to the previous year.
-The lower net profit is primarily the result of an increase of provisions for loans and other impairment losses by 28.5 percent compared to 2012, which is the result of macroeconomic developments in the country, but it also demonstrates that the Bank is clearly focused on the additional protection of its loan portfolio.
+PBZ recorded profit before taxes of HRK 824 million, while net profit for the year of HRK 643 million represents an increase of 4.6 percent compared to the previous year.
+The higher net profit is primarily the result of lower impairment charge for loans and other impairment losses by 25.8 percent compared to 2013.
+The Bank realised gross revenue of HRK 4,044 million, which includes HRK 3,118 million of interest income, HRK 705 million of fees and commissions and HRK 221 million of other income.
+During 2014, the Bank managed to record net interest income of HRK 2,124 million representing a 1.0 percent decrease compared to the previous year.

-The Bank realised gross revenue of HRK 4,351 million, which includes HRK 3,313 million of interest income, HRK 683 million of fees and commissions and HRK 355 million of other income.
-During 2013, the Bank managed to record net interest income of HRK 2,145 million representing a 3.1 percent decrease compared to the previous year.
-Due to innovative offerings of non-interest related products and efficient business processes, net fee and commission income reached HRK 539 million which is 6.5 percent above 2012.
+Due to innovative offerings of non-interest related products and efficient business processes, net fee and commission income reached HRK 591 million which is 9.6 percent above 2013.

-In the reporting year, PBZ recorded a gain from the sale of subsidiary PBZ Invest in amount HRK 156.3 million, which significantly affected other income compared to the previous year.
-At the same time income from equity investments decreased significantly compared to the 2012 since there were no withdrawals of dividends from subsidiaries.
+In 2013, PBZ recorded a gain from the sale of subsidiary PBZ Invest in amount HRK 156.3 million, which significantly affected the fall of other income in the reporting year.
+At the same time net trading income and net gains on translation of monetary assets and liabilities increased significantly compared to the 2013 because the Bank during the reporting year invested considerable resources in securities.

-In spite the difficult market conditions, PBZ's management strategy, combining good revenue drive and cost containment, enabled the Bank to record HRK 3,039 million in operating income, slightly above the year before.
-Moreover, PBZ in 2013 adequately managed the risks it is exposed to, in particular credit risk, which allows us to anticipate all essential changes in the portfolio and consequently make appropriate provisions for the coverage of losses.
-During the year the Bank set aside HRK 775 million for impairments and loss provisions.
+In spite the difficult market conditions, PBZ's management strategy, combining good revenue drive and cost containment, enabled the Bank to record HRK 2,936 million in operating income, 3.4 percent below the year before.
+Moreover, PBZ in 2014 adequately managed the risks it is exposed to, in particular credit risk, which allows us to anticipate all essential changes in the portfolio and consequently make appropriate provisions for the coverage of losses.
+During the year the Bank set aside HRK 575 million for impairments and loss provisions.

-Management Board report on the Status of the Bank's subsidiaries and financial highlights of the Group (continued)
+Management Board report on the Status of the Bank's subsidiaries and financial highlights of the Group